Employers choose from 33 activities, including option for safety, claims and policy management.

 Share an injured worker's (IW's) success story with BWC communications

 If you have a great story to share regarding one of your injured worker's recovery and return to work, our communications department wants to hear from you.
 We'd like to work with you to possibly publish the story.
 Contact BWC communications department directly to see how we may possibly highlight the positive story.
-BWC communications will review all submissions; two credits are only earned if BWC publishes the success story.
+All story submissions will receive two credits.

 Bring an IW back to work on light/modified duty during the current policy year